 The event is a closed preliminary competition leading to the Miss Oklahoma and Miss America Pageant and is only open to young women who reside or attend school South of I-40 and East of I-35.
 Teens can be 13 years of age, as of pageant date and no older than 17 or a junior in high school.
 Miss contestants must be 17 and a senior in high school and no older than 24 years of age.
 Contestants will compete in interview, on-stage question, active wear for teens and swimsuit for miss, talent and evening gown.

-This is the seventh year for the Miss Southeast Oklahoma Scholarship Pageant; however, the Board of Directors has many years of experience as judges, competitors, directors and consultants.
+This is the ninth year for the Miss Southeast Oklahoma Scholarship Pageant.

 The Miss America Organization is one of the nation’s leading achievement programs and the world’s largest provider of scholarship assistance for young women.
 Last year the Miss America Organization and its state and local organizations made available more than $45 million in cash and scholarship assistance.
 This assistance is not just for the handful of young women who become Miss America, but is available to all young women who compete in the state and local competitions as well.